What makes a healthy community?

 One community can be an inspiration for others.
 Sharing knowledge, stories or thoughts can trigger change across our province.
 Together, we can combine ideas and actions to build healthier communities.

-We are building a Healthy Communities Hub.
 The Hub is a virtual gathering space designed to bring together people and communities to access evidence-based resources, practices and research while connecting with others and sharing their experiences in building healthy communities.

-We believe that communities have the wisdom and talent to inspire creative action, and the hub is a collaborative resource to support the growth of healthy communities.
+We believe that communities have the wisdom and talent to inspire creative action, and the Hub is a collaborative resource to support the growth of healthy communities.

 Prior to beginning the Gathering Perspectives Dialogue, the community team collected information from key informant interviews, a literature review and stakeholder engagement sessions to understand the gaps and opportunities for improving resource sharing and networking in Alberta communities.
 While the initial focus was on developing a healthy community network, we heard that an online hub acting as a central location for communities to share resources and stories was what was needed at this time.
 Our findings suggested the need for various types of community supports, from regional personnel support, online resources, newsletters and web presence to community success story sharing platforms.
 This would allow for mentorship models to take shape, keeping groups mobilized and ready to act, and capacity building in the community.